razshare/sveltekit-sse/README.md

 While on the client, you can transform the stream into any type of object you want by using `source::select::transform`.

-The `transform` method receives a `ReadableStream`, which you can use to read incoming messages from the source.
+The `transform` method receives a `string`, which is the value of the store.

 Here's an example how to use it.